tmlnv/sanity/README.md

 # Sanity

 Solana vanity address generator with a beautiful and intuitive CLI & TUI.
-Generate custom Solana wallet addresses with your desired prefix.
+Generate custom Solana wallet addresses with your desired prefix, suffix & regexp.

 ## Features